"Jackson is unlikely to ever be able to work and will need care for the rest of his life.

 This proposal is made by the Structured Settlement Group

-The Group is the national representative body of the supports of structured settlements in Australia.
-Membership includes the national representative bodies of all key stakeholders, including the Australian Plaintiff Lawyers Association, Injuries Australia, the Insurance Council of Australia, the Law Council of Australia and United Medical Protection.
+The Group is the national representative body of the supporters of structured settlements in Australia.
+Membership includes the national representative bodies of all the key stakeholders, including the Australian Plaintiff Lawyers Association, Injuries Australia, the Insurance Council of Australia, the law Council of Australia and United Medical Protection.

 The Group has been formed to speak with one voice to the Federal Government on the issue of structured settlements.
 The Group seeks to introduce structured settlements to Australia.

-The Group would like to thank Judie Stephens firstname.lastname@example.org for her tireless law reform efforts.
+The Group would like to thank Judie Stephens for her tireless law reform efforts.